 Immigration, Refugees and Citizenship Canada (IRCC) sometimes partners with organizations to resettle refugees with special needs.
 This program is called Joint Assistance Sponsorship (JAS).

-Refugees with special needs may need more support than other refugees in order to settle in Canada.
-Special needs may arise due to:
+Refugees with special needs may need more support than other refugees to settle in Canada.
+Special needs may be:

 - trauma from violence or torture,

 Under the JAS program, the government and a private sponsor support refugees for up to 24 months, depending on the case.
 In a few cases, the private sponsor may support refugees for up to 36 months.

 These refugees get income support from the Government of Canada for: